zalando/restful-api-guidelines/http/Http.md

 ###PATCH:

 - partial upload, i.e. only a specific subset of resource fields are replaced
-- partial resource representation passed as payload has either resource content type with optional fields or a custom content type (e.g. [RFC 6902](https://tools.ietf.org/html/rfc6902)), which should include instructions of how to modify the resource
+- partial resource representation passed as payload has either resource content type with optional fields (to be updated) or a custom content type that also may include instructions of how to change the resource
 - usually accepted only by single resources, because the semantics for PATCH on a collection resource are very hard to define
 - usually not robust against non existence of the entity